 When an AI camera detects activity, the alert reaches a US-based Intervention Specialist within seconds.
 The Specialist reviews the live feed and makes a real determination, not an automated response.
 If the activity is a confirmed threat, a live audio warning goes out through the on-site speaker: “This is Valley Alarm security.
 You are being recorded.
 Leave the property immediately.”
 That’s a live person, not a recording.

 Ninety-eight percent of incidents end at the audio warning.
 The individual hears a human voice and realizes the property is actively monitored.
-For the two percent who don't leave, law enforcement is dispatched with live video verification, which moves the call ahead of unverified alarm responses in the queue.
+For the two percent who don’t leave, law enforcement is dispatched with live video verification.

 Side-by-Side Comparison